xning11/xning11.github.io/_posts/2020-07-15-causal-inf-part1.md

 1. *No Interference:* An individual's outcome is not influenced by their social interaction with other population members.
     - It means that individuals' outcomes ought to be independent of each other in the presence of intervention of interest.
     - In social networking experiments/obsevational studies, this assumption is unlikely to hold.
+It is often called spillover effect or network effect.
 2. *Treatment Variation Irrelevance:* Multiple versions of treatment may exist but they all result in the same counterfactual outcome.
     - It means that the intervention should be well-defined and -measured.
-    - In biostatistics, it is important to define specific variants of treatment and their corresponding outcomes.
+For example, in biostatistics, it is important to define specific variants of treatment and their corresponding outcomes.
+If the intervention is ill-defined, the conclusion it based upon may not represent the actual causal relationship.

 Consider a dichotomous treatment variable $A$ (1: treated, 0: untreated) and a dichotomous outcome variable $Y$ (1: death, 0: survival), each takes on one of only two possible values when observed or measured.
 Let $Y^{a}$ be the outcome variable that would have been observed under the treatment value $A=a$.
 The variables $Y^{a=1}$ and $Y^{a=0}$ are referred to as counterfactual outcomes.